Trump announces novel plan to send weapons to Ukraine and gives Russia new deadline to make peace

 “He’s seriously frustrated with Putin,” a US official said.
 “He wants to show he’s serious about ending the war, and maybe this will show Putin it’s time to start negotiating.”

+When asked in an interview with the BBC if he was “done” with Putin, Trump said that he is “disappointed in him, but I’m not done with him.”

+“We had a deal done four times and then you go home and you see (that Russia) just attacked a nursing home or something in Kyiv.
+So what the hell was that all about?” he said in the interview, which aired on Tuesday.

-The plan was discussed in earnest around last month’s NATO summit in the Netherlands, where Trump met with European leaders and the Ukrainian president for talks described by people familiar as surprisingly productive.
+The plan to funnel US weapons to Ukraine was discussed in earnest around last month’s NATO summit in the Netherlands, where Trump met with European leaders and the Ukrainian president for talks described by people familiar as surprisingly productive.

 But its origins actually came months earlier, after Trump won last year’s election — thrusting US support for Kyiv into fresh doubt.
 European officials, at that stage, began conceiving of a way to allow for continued weapons support to Ukraine even if Trump pulled back Washington’s role, as he had promised as a candidate.

-Note: This story and headline have been updated with additional information.